An introduction to C-infinity schemes and C-infinity algebraic geometry: -schemes

-Write $\CSchlf,\ab\CSchlg,\ab\CSchlfp,\CSch$ for the full subcategories of locally fair, and locally good, and locally finitely presented, and all, $C^\iy$-schemes in $\LCRS$, respectively.
+Write $\CSchlf,\ab\CSchlfp,\CSch$ for the full subcategories of locally fair, and locally finitely presented, and all, $C^\iy$-schemes in $\LCRS$, respectively.
 We call a $C^\iy$-scheme $\uX$ {\it separated}, or {\it paracompact}, if the underlying topological space $X$ is Hausdorff, or paracompact. \end{dfn}

 \begin{ex} Let $X$ be a manifold.
 Define a $C^\iy$-ringed space $\uX=(X,\O_X)$ to have topological space $X$ and $\O_X(U)=C^\iy(U)$ for each open $U\subseteq X$, where $C^\iy(U)$ is the $C^\iy$-ring of smooth maps $c:U\ra\R$, and if $V\subseteq U\subseteq X$ are open define $\rho_{UV}:C^\iy(U)\ra C^\iy(V)$ by $\rho_{UV}:c\mapsto c\vert_V$.
 Then $\uX=(X,\O_X)$ is a local $C^\iy$-ringed space.
 It is canonically isomorphic to $\Spec C^\iy(X)$, and so is an affine $C^\iy$-scheme.
 It is locally finitely presented.